Kevin Costner: 1995–2011: Career fluctuations

 His career revived somewhat in 2000 with Thirteen Days, in which he portrayed Kenneth O'Donnell, a top adviser to John F. Kennedy.
 The western Open Range, which he directed and starred in, received critical acclaim in 2003, and was a surprise success commercially.
 He received some of his best reviews for his supporting role as retired professional baseball player Denny Davies in The Upside of Anger, for which he received a nomination from the Broadcast Film Critics Association and won the San Francisco Film Critics Circle Award for Best Supporting Actor.
 After that, Costner starred in The Guardian and in Mr. Brooks, in which he portrayed a serial killer.
 In 2008, his Tig Productions company closed and was changed to Tree House Films.

 In 2008, Costner starred in Swing Vote.
 He starred opposite Jennifer Aniston in the 2005 movie Rumour Has It.
-Costner was honored on September 6, 2006, when his hand and foot prints were set in concrete in front of Grauman's Chinese Theatre alongside those of other celebrated actors and entertainers.
-In 2010, he appeared in The Company Men alongside Ben Affleck, Tommy Lee Jones and Chris Cooper.
+Costner was honored on September 6, 2006, when his handprints and footprints were set in concrete in front of Grauman's Chinese Theatre alongside those of other celebrated actors and entertainers.
+In 2010, he appeared in The Company Men alongside Ben Affleck, Tommy Lee Jones, and Chris Cooper.
 It debuted at the Sundance Film Festival, and received good reviews.
 It was released in cinemas worldwide in January 2011.
-The film was considered to be an Oscar contender, but did not get a nomination.

 Costner announced that he would be returning to the director's chair for the first time in seven years, in 2011, with A Little War of Our Own.
 He was also about to team up again with director Kevin Reynolds in Learning Italian.
 No updates have been released about either film since their original production announcement.
 He also appears, as a special cameo, in Funny or Die's "Field of Dreams 2: NFL Lockout".
 Costner portrayed Jonathan Kent in the rebooted Superman film Man of Steel, directed by Zack Snyder.
 Costner was going to have a role in Quentin Tarantino's Django Unchained, but had to drop out due to scheduling conflicts.